mhlias/tholos/README.md

 ```
 - `project` should match the name of your AWS account with any -suffix allowed
 - `region` is the AWS region your project will be deployed into
+- `profiles` is the AWS shared credentials profile to use to assume the role for each account or authenticate if sts is not in use
 - `roam-role` is the AWS IAM role that you can assume in the project's AWS accounts *1
 - `use-sts` is a boolean value that enables or disables STS authentication.
 If not enabled a profile name matching project-%suffix% is expected to be found in your AWS shared credentials file with access and secret keys.
 - `encrypt-s3-state` is a boolean value that enables or disables S3 remote state server side encryption.